Irish Soda Bread Muffins

 - Don’t overmix the batter: Be sure to mix the dry and wet ingredients until just combined.
 Overmixing activates the gluten in the flour, leading to a tougher texture.
 Also, make sure your baking soda is fresh and hasn’t expired, as this can affect the rise of the muffins.

-- Spray the liners: If using paper liners, be sure to lightly coat with nonstick cooking spray so they release from the muffin liners easily.
+- Spray the liners: If using paper liners, be sure to lightly coat them with nonstick cooking spray so they release easily from the muffin liners.

 Equipment